clux/magic-forest/README.md

 Sort/dedup done by wrapping the list in a `set()`.
 Hard to tell how that really works, but it's what everyone uses.
 There's appears to be no nice way to size the lists without the `[None] * x` hacks.

 Current solution is really nice to read.

-#### Elixir
-Another clean functional implementation.
-I could not get it to compile first without using their `mix` build system so had to just bench mark it under the elixir interpreter.
-This probably does not work in elixir's favour, but it still performs pretty well for it.
-I'm surprised how much I actually enjoyed this dynamic functional style.

 #### Node
 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.